 - a high salt diet.

-That said, contraceptive pills may further compound a woman’s high blood pressure risk.
+In addition, contraceptive pills may further compound a woman’s high blood pressure risk.
 Thus, women on the “pill” should have their blood pressure checked regularly.

 6 tips to control high blood pressure